The Safer Seas & Rivers Service

 Water companies will send us an alert for a location that has been impacted by a nearby combined sewage overflow.
 In the majority of cases, we are unable to determine the location of the discharging pipe.

-The only exception to this is Southern Water, who voluntarily provides us with this information which allows you to see the exact location of the discharge.
+Thames Water, Southern Water and Welsh Water have updated their data feed and now provide us with data on each sewage pipe which allows you to see the exact location of the discharge.
 When there is an active sewage alert in place, this information is provided in the ‘overview’ section.
 All overflows that have the potential to impact that location will be mapped, and any that are actively discharging will be red.

 South West Water currently publishes this information for its own CSOs on its website but has declined to share this with Surfers Against Sewage.
 This is a barrier to transparency for water users, and we will continue to put pressure on South West Water for this information so water users can make a better assessment of risk, wherever they choose to swim.